On this page:

 A third to a half of articles have an Open Access version, but finding them can be a challenge.
 Save time with these easy-to-install OA discovery tools that search repositories, preprint servers, etc. for you.

-How to access an online journal via the University Library's A-Z list
+How to access an online journal via Browzine

 Cambridge University Library subscribes to thousands of ejournals.
-Access is provided to the full text of journal articles via ejournals@cambridge, which is effectively an A-Z list of journal titles.
+Access is provided to the full text of journal articles via Browzine, which is effectively a visual A-Z list of journal titles.

 Access from within the university network does not require a password.
-Off-campus access is possible using your Raven password.
+If you are off campus, you may be prompted to enter your Raven credentials.

 Printed journals